Sacred Trees: Arbutus (Madrone) Tree

 Infusions of the astringent leaves and bark were used to treat wounds, colds and stomach problems and as a post-childbirth contraceptive.

-other bark types, it was also used to treat tuberculosis and the coughing up of blood.
+The berries possess some narcotic properties.
+Combined with other bark types, it was also used to treat tuberculosis and the coughing up of blood.

 They fashioned eating utensils from the bulbous roots and used the berries and bark for dyeing.